Stubberson/top-calculator/README.md

 # Calculator
-[Final project of The Odin Project](https://www.theodinproject.com/lessons/foundations-calculator) – a calculator using HTML, CSS, and JavaScript.
+[Final project of The Odin Project foundations course](https://www.theodinproject.com/lessons/foundations-calculator) – a calculator using HTML, CSS, and JavaScript.

 I decided to create the HTML mostly programmatically, which, in hindsight, might not have been a good idea.
 The script could be much cleaner.